XuanjiaBi/MLIA_CapNets/README.md

 # MLIA_CapNets
-Code implmentations for ultilizing Efficient-CapsNet to classify deceased and healthy brain.
+Code implmentations for ultilizing Efficient-CapsNet to classify images of diseased or healthy brain.
-Before run the codes, please ensure the dataset.py in ultis is set to the right path.
+Before run the codes, please **ensure** the dataset.py in ultis is set to the right path.
+authors:
+Iain Ramsey
+Eric Bi
+Leonardo Anselmo
+John Lilly